 Our resident information leaflets are on web pages across this website – just go to resident services for more information.

-Your 2018 annual report is issued with your autumn edition of Hometalk at the end of September.
-The report - called New Starts - gives an overview of Soha’s key performance achievements for the financial year April 2017 to March 2018 and features residents and their own new starts with Soha.
-As for a new start for the company, 2017/18 saw Soha become a mutual organisation with residents as shareholding members and the benefits of membership and how to become a member feature on the back pages of both Hometalk and the Annual Report.
-You can also read about membership here.
+Your 2019 annual report is published with your autumn edition of Hometalk at the end of September.
+The report - called We are Soha - gives an overview of Soha’s key performance achievements for the financial year April 2018 to March 2019.
+2018/19 saw the first full year of Soha as a mutual organisation with residents as shareholding members.
+The Annual Report 2018-19 is available here.

 A printed copy of the Soha annual report is mailed to every resident, even those who otherwise prefer not to receive printed publications, an option you can activate here.
 Annual reports are also available in various alternative formats including audio.
 Contact us for more information.

 The plan follows Soha’s 'approach to excellence' and sets out what we want people to feel about Soha – namely that we're ambitious, responsive, listening, effective and excellent.
 Our ideal is to hear these words from our tenants first, and then our partners.

 This document sets out Soha’s vision and strategic direction for the next four years, with practical meaning given to these aspirations through two-year objectives and measures.
 It is intended to be both ambitious and grounded in the reality of what we can achieve and what’s important to our tenants, both now and in the future.
 The Corporate Plan 2017-21 is available here.

 Each year we produce a set of accounts to let you know how we are doing financially.
 These accounts are audited to make sure they have been prepared properly.
 They show all of the income we have received and the money we have spent during the year.